Serious security weaknesses have been discovered in WPA2

 In the last months, a serious security issue for Wi-Fi networks and the devices that use them has been discovered.
 WPA2, which is how all modern Wi-Fi networks are secured, has found to have weaknesses.
 Attackers can exploit those within range of a victim using key reinstallation attacks (KRACKs).
 Discovered by researcher Mathy Vanhoef, KRACK exploits limitations in implementations of the handshake processing in the 802.11 protocol.

 There is a process by which every device is authenticated before it is allowed access to a Wi-Fi network.
 This process is invisible to the end-user so there would be no obvious way for you to know that a security break has occurred.

-When your device uses a four-way authentication “handshake”, it is the third step that is targeted.
+When your device uses a four-way authentication “handshake”, it actually targets the third step.
 This is the step where a Wi-Fi client attempts to connect to a protected Wi-Fi network.
-The encryption key may be resent multiple times during this step, which if collected by the attackers and replayed in specific ways, 802.11 security encryption can be broken.
+It may resend the encryption key multiple times during this step.
+If collected by the attackers and replayed in specific ways, 802.11 security encryption can be broken.
 For a more technically detailed explanation, check out Mathy Vanhoef’s KRACK attacks website.

 Many people blindly assume that whatever Wi-Fi network they are using, their personal and business data is protected from prying eyes.
 However, by exploiting the weaknesses as KRACK does, the attacker can eavesdrop on all non-encrypted traffic you send over the network.
 That data might include sensitive information such as credit card numbers, passwords, chat messages, emails, photos, and so on.